My Courses & Syllabi

 Download the Syllabus

 In this course, students are introduced to statistical analyses for psychological research.
 These test are taught using the programming language R. The statistical tests we cover include linear regression, polynomial regression, linear mixed-effects models, logistic regression, mediation, signal detection theory, and Bayesian approaches to data analysis.
+This course is designed for graduate students already well-versed in the linear regression framework.